Can You Install Solar Panels on a Metal Roof?

 Exposed Fastener

 Exposed fastener metal roofs are installed as overlapping panels with exposed screws that attach to the roof deck.
 This metal roofing system is less expensive than a standing seam roof and is a popular choice for homeowners who want an economical roof with the benefits of metal.
-Installing solar panels on an exposed fastener metal roof requires screws to penetrate the roofing in order to attach the solar mounting hardware to the roof.
+Installing solar panels on an exposed fastener metal roof requires screws to penetrate the roofing to attach the solar mounting hardware to the roof.

 Corrugated Metal Roofs

-Corrugated metal roofs have a simple, industrial look and are more popular on sheds and barns than on homes.
-But if you do have a corrugated metal roof on your home or on an outbuilding, it can work well for installing solar panels.
+Corrugated metal roofs have a simple, industrial look and are more popular on sheds and barns than homes.
+But if you have a corrugated metal roof on your home or an outbuilding, it can work well for installing solar panels.
 Solar panel mounts can be installed on the corrugated roof, but this requires penetrating the roof with screws, so ensuring correct waterproofing is essential for protecting the roof and the interior of the building.

 Metal Shingles